Four versions released in January 2020

 We are currently working on various versions of this double-sided infographic for specific world regions, and collaborating with local partners for distribution - if you didn't manage to grab one of these infographics or didn't attend AAO, watch the Myopia Profile Facebook group for updates on how you can get your own.

-Distributed in Optometry Australia Pharma magazine September 2019
+One sided version in Optometry Australia Pharma magazine, September 2019